leebri101/Chef-de-Party/README.md

     * Having an interchangeable leader-board which allows other users/players to see their rankings at the end of the results page.
 Which will change frequently

 This personal project portfolio page with be an ongoing improvement as I study more advanced coding to change and improve the appearance of the page and functionalities:
-    * A possible interactive start up function to allow users to interact with the page (with sound and an insignia).
-    * A fully functional contact form that can redirect users to enable them to contact me.
-    * A different more cleaner animated background with small but subtle features to it like glowing and floating dots.
-    * A typewriter effect for the about page which manually shows a new text box for each new text box.
-    * a proper animated bar where it displays the skill level of my coding knowledge.
-    * These will be some of the possible changes that I would like to implement at a later date with more knowledge that has been gained over time.

 ## **Deployment**
 The project has been deployed with the following steps:-